To remain successful in today’s economy, many manufacturers are looking for ways to:

 Video: 1 min

 Often, manufacturers can reduce their changeover time by 30-50% simply through extraction alone.
-Your team should ask: what steps can operators be performing while the prior job is still running?
+Your team should ask: What steps can operators perform while the prior job is still running?
 Common extraction activities include:

-Cleaning: of parts, etc. that can be performed while the machine is running.
+Cleaning: parts, etc. that can be performed while the machine is running.

 Quality checks: for the prior production run.

 For example, operators can complete the paperwork for the prior job while it’s still running, as well as collect the next work order and tooling.
-Using the example in the video, you can see changing the order of the steps performed can minimize the amount of time the machine is off.
-Extraction reduces a 2 hour changeover time to 70 minutes—a 42% reduction in changeover time
+Using the example in the video, you can see that changing the order of the steps performed can minimize the amount of time the machine is off.
+Extraction reduces a 2-hour changeover time to one hour and 10 minutes—a 42% reduction in changeover time.

 Video: 3 mins